YaLTeR/blog/content/posts/vte-speedup-in-gnome-46/index.md

 The main benefit of such a device is that it allows you to measure a full end-to-end input latency, including processing time in the kernel, the compositor, the application, and then the response time of the monitor itself.
 You are measuring what you really see and feel, excluding only the keyboard firmware (since the latency tester sends key press events directly over USB).
+There's also very little extra load on the system, especially compared to using something like a screen capture API.

 Here's a gist of how it works.
 The light sensor is aimed at a specific, small area on the monitor, which will be affected by the key press (in our case, a specific character cell in the terminal).